Oklahoma heads to West Virginia to play yet another top 15 opponent

 Oklahoma has only played one basketball game during the past 11 days.

 It’s not typical entering the final weeks heading into March Madness, but COVID-19 protocols have changed the rules.
-With Wednesday’s game against Baylor postponed, the Sooners have only faced one other opponent (home win over Iowa State) since Feb.
+With Wednesday’s game against Baylor postponed, the Sooners have only faced one other opponent (a home win over Iowa State) since Feb.
 1.

 OU coach Lon Kruger doesn’t have any concerns entering Saturday’s noon game at No. 14 West Virginia.
 He said the team has had good practices entering the Big 12 contest.